Scorptech/milestoneone/README.md

 #### The Team

 The Team page features **Staff Cards** which provide in detaila who the members of staff are.
 When you hover over the image, the image increases in scale.
-It is always good to see who the people are that work for the company which makes a more _personal_.
+It is always good to see who the people are that work for the company which makes a more personal.

 At the bottom of the page (above the footer) are is a yellow bar with more **company information**.